 Some people find that applying heat near the ovary can help with managing the discomfort that can accompany ovarian cysts.
 In theory, this may occur for two reasons:

 When an ovarian cyst is particularly painful, you may feel your muscles tighten up.
 As with heat, massage can help relieve the aches and pains associated with tight muscles.

 Try self-massaging the following areas (or asking a partner to help):

 Some teas have reported benefits for managing ovarian cyst symptoms.
 Popular choices include:

 In addition to ginger and chamomile, other roots and herbs have a reputation for aiding ovarian cyst symptoms.
 Some of these herbs have been used in traditional medicine for hundreds of years, while others have only recently gained popularity.

 Some of the more well-known roots and herbs include:

 According to some natural wellness sites, these herbal remedies can help shrink existing ovarian cysts and prevent new ones from forming.

 Once again, keep in mind that there is little clinical proof that these natural remedies will work to shrink ovarian cysts.
 But they might work to alleviate the discomfort that attends them, and there’s little risk in sampling small amounts of these naturally-occurring ingredients.
 When in doubt, speak with your healthcare provider.

-An at-home ovarian reserve test or fertility test can provide insight into your hormone levels.
+A fertility test can provide insight into your hormone levels.
 When you take an Everlywell test, you won’t even have to visit a clinic.
 All you have to do is take a small blood sample, mail it to our lab, and wait a few days for your results.